-Every Day Choices As 'A Finger Up' To The World's Injustices
+Every Day Better Choices As 'A Finger Up' To The World's Injustices

 In the supermarket, I would check the label on the avocados.
 If they're from Israel, I will quickly put them down and buy another or do without.
 Such a tiny insignificant action on the out-set but collectively it can be huge.

-We need to take such actions, because otherwise we'll feel powerless.
+We need to take such some action, because otherwise we'll feel even more powerless than we already do.
 We need to do it for ourselves, before we do it for others.

-Such actions strengthen ourselves, and allow us in turn to strengthen others.
+Such actions, such better choices, strengthen ourselves, and allow us in turn, help us to get to the main work of strengthening others.

-I have 10 years of being Vegan.
-This means taking action that supports those being abused and removing some of the power from the abusers.
+Another example is that I have 10 years of being Vegan.
+This means taking action that supports those being abused (the animals) and removing some of the power from the abusers (the ones that profit from animal exploitation).
 I am very proud of this.

 Over 10 years, the difference I've made to animals has been huge.
 This joy I have found in making these small every day choices has made me feel stronger.

-Even when everything seems grey and hopeless, I know that my little moments and choices of compassion emanate outwards and it affects others.
+Even when everything going on in the world seems grey and hopeless, I know that my little moments and choices of compassion emanate outwards and it affects others.

 According to Buddhist teachings, practicing loving-kindness (meditation) will not only affect those you are considering in this practice, but returns back to you too, for example the Buddha stated that those who practice have a more peaceful sleep.